alphagov/govuk_need_api/README.md

 Organisations are imported from the [Whitehall](https://github.com/alphagov/whitehall) Organisations API.
 This import is automated using a Rake task:

     GOVUK_APP_DOMAIN=production.alphagov.co.uk bundle exec rake organisations:import

-## Search

-The tests (and the search/indexing functionality) won't work unless you have an elasticsearch server running on localhost port 9200, or unless you change the configuration in `config/initializers/elasticsearch.rb`.

-To set up the search index (or to clear out an old one and start again), you can run the `search:reset` Rake task, which will replace any existing index and re-index all needs.
-There are other Rake tasks available if you want to do this piece by piece, or update mappings for an existing index.